paranext/usfm-tools/README.md

 - a `markerTypes` property whose value is a map object
   - keys are the marker types
   - values are objects that are currently empty but may be filled with information about the marker types in the future

+This object is also exported from `dist/markers-map.model.ts` as `USFM_MARKERS_MAP`. `dist/markers-map.model.ts` also contains TypeScript types relevant to this object.

 Following is a simplified example of what you might see in a `markers.json` file: